Resources Germany Related

 Lorch (Baden-Württemberg)

-Mark №·1417 is not a mark of the Metallporzellanfabrik Deusch but one used by Manfred Veyhl from Plüderhausen (Baden-Württemberg); one can even see the name Veyhl on the banner in the image.
+Mark №·1417 is not a mark of the Metallporzellanfabrik Deusch but obviously one used by Manfred Veyhl from Plüderhausen (Baden-Württemberg); you can even see the name Veyhl on the banner in the picture!

 Mäbendorf (Thuringia)

 The entry on this town shows marks of the Mathes & Co. and Mathes & Ebel companies, mentioning that the original factory was the Porzellanfabrik Carl Schlegelmilch.
-Roentgen however does not list any marks from that factory; if he had added some, he would surely have noticed that he incorrectly quoted the first name as Karl.
+Error number one in this entry is that Roentgen does not show any marks from the original factory.
+Error number two is that he misspelled the first name of Mr. Schlegelmilch : it's obviously spelled "Carl" and not, as claimed, "Karl".

 Marktleuthen (Bavaria)

-The two marks of Drechsel & Strobel are claimed to have been used until 1908 and 1910 respectively, which is nonsense.
-The Gebrüder Winterling company had taken over in 1903 and evidently only used their own marks from then on.
+Marks №·1507 and №·1507 of Drechsel & Strobel are said to have been used until 1908 and 1910 respectively, which is nonsense.
+Gebrüder Winterling had taken over the company in 1903 and apparently only used their own marks from then on.

 Marktredwitz (Bavaria)